montara-io/lucia-deployment/README.md

 ### local env setup debugging

-In order to run the Lucia local environment in docker compose and debug with attach docker, run the following command
+In order to build and then run the Lucia local environment in docker compose and debug with attach docker, run the following command

-1. clone the repositories with the following command:
+1. clone and build the repositories with the following command
+   NOTE: this will clone, then build the lucia projects locally, for this you need to have ssh configured on github:

    ```
    sh build